algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-10-13

+* Started preparing the plugins for the monorepo-merge.
+See the `f/monorepo` branches for each.
+There will be no PRs made from this branch, the only PR will be against `Kaleidoscope` itself.

 # 2018-10-12

 Experimenting with merging the plugins into Kaleidoscope, thus forming a monorepo.